PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 impressive and the other model YOLOv5x obtained a stable 30 FPS.
 The rapid training process encouraged me to repeat the experiment on more epochs.
 Therefore, both models have been set up to 3000 epochs with batch size equal to 32 and 6 due to limitation of the memory allocation.
-All results from the training process are presented in the evaluation chapter.

 ## Evaluation